 If your products are submitted to the Google Merchant Center through an API connection, you may not see any product feeds at all.
 To confirm an API connection, click on the Wrench icon at the top-right of the Google Merchant Center page and select “Content API.”

 If you see a Diagnostics graph, this is an indicator that your products are being fed via API.

 You can still download your feed data from the Google Merchant Center by going to Products > All Products in the sidebar menu.
 On the All Products page, you can download all your product data by clicking the download arrow on the right side of the page.
 It’s still best practice to download the product feed directly from its specified feed container when possible.

 “I’m using Google Sheets to submit my products.”

 - On the Products > Feeds page, select “Open” under the name of your Google Sheets–based product feed.

 - From within Google Sheets, select File > Download > Comma-separated values (.csv, current sheet).

 Still having problems with your Google Merchant Center, or want a better optimized feed?
 Our full-service team can help!
 Reach out to us for a free demo below!

 Google Shopping Actions

 Remember, if you are on Google Merchant Center, you can take advantage of Google Shopping Actions.
-Google Shopping Actions lets you get your products on Google Express, enable 1-click reordering, and be accessible through the voice controlled Google Assistant.
+Google Shopping Actions lets you get your products on “Buy on Google” (formerly known as Google Express), enable 1-click reordering, and be accessible through the voice controlled Google Assistant.
 See everything you need to know to get started with Google Shopping Actions.